rupedelarupe/finstockale.co.uk/README.md

 - Updated sponsorship.
 - Split out cask and keg.
 - Amended food entries to make reference to The Plough.
+    - Fixed this item's link to Sartorelli's menu.

 ## 15 August 2024
 - Added Lilly's Raspberry Lemonade.